 76. Senior executive jobs in regional Australia: What is available and who are the successful candidates?
 Featuring regional recruiter Zoe Allan.Apr 06, 2021

 Are there jobs for corporate professionals in regional Australia?

-The pandemic has definitely changed the way we work.
-Corporate professionals are now working from home, and many people had time to reflect on the things they really want to pursue in life.
+The pandemic has changed the way we work.
+Corporate professionals are now working from home, and many people have time to reflect on what they want to pursue in life.
 Because of these changes, many have reflected on moving to the regions to live and work there.

-Zoe's advice is that if you are considering moving to the regions, think about moving your whole life and not just for your career.
-There will be so many elements that will be different from city life, and one example is remuneration.
-Remuneration can be quite different in a regional job.
+Zoe's advice is that if you consider moving to the regions, think about moving your whole life and not just for your career.
+There will be so many elements that will be different from city life, and one example is remuneration, and remuneration can be pretty different in a regional job.

 You should also consider all the factors involved in working in the regions and not just apply for a regional job because you lack options and job opportunities in your city.